 Believe it or not, snakes are becoming common pets, especially corn snakes and ball pythons.
 In fact, a captive breeding industry was initiated to meet the rising demands for domesticated snakes, since these are more docile than their wilder cousins.
 They require low maintenance and even lesser space.
 As for diet, snakes have an infrequent feeding schedule, so you don’t have to worry too much about their food.
 Among pests, they eat rats, birds and various insects.
 However, live feeding can be dangerous for them so don’t attempt it unless you’re absolutely sure can handle it.

 Aside from aquatic plants, turtles are also known to eat insects, snails and worms; their diet basically depends on their habitat.
 They make fascinating pets, and they can live for decades if well cared for.
 The only downside with taking care of these shelled creatures is their maintenance; they require a tank with a water heater, filter and basking area.
+Here is a pet tortoise care guide that you can use if you are planning to keep a turtle/tortoise as a pet.

 Intelligent and elegant, birds make great pets.
 While most domesticated birds tend to be herbivores, there are some species that are known to include worms, and insects in their diet.
 They also need less maintenance and but a larger living space in order to live happily.
 Just make sure that their out of your cat’s reach in case you have a feline buddy at home.